fsuri/Pequin-Artifact/CloudlabSetup.md

 ![image](https://github.com/user-attachments/assets/af46ad1f-908a-48e1-85b1-5cf024ccc0fe)

 Finally, set a duration and start your experiment.
 Starting all machines may take a decent amount of time, as the server disk images contain large datasets that need to be loaded.
 Wait for it to be "ready".
-(The example below was taken for an experiment with name "indicus" in project "morty".)
+(The example below was taken for an experiment with name "indicus" in project "morty", using profile "SOSP108".
+Please adjust according to your naming!)
 ![image](https://user-images.githubusercontent.com/42611410/129490974-f2b26280-d5e9-42ca-a9fe-82b80b8e2349.png)
 You may ssh into the machines to test your connection using the ssh commands shown under "List View" or by using `ssh <cloudlab-username>@<node-name>.<experiment-name>.<project-name>-pg0.<cluster-domain-name>`.
 In the example below it would be: `ssh fs435@us-east-1-0.indicus.morty-pg0.utah.cloudlab.us`.
-(The example below was taken for a project named "morty".)
 ![image](https://user-images.githubusercontent.com/42611410/129490991-035a1865-43c3-4238-a264-e0d43dd0095f.png)

 Since experiments require a fairly large number of machines, you may have to create a reservation in order to have enough resources.
 Go to the "Make reservation tab" and make a reservation for 36 m510 machines on the Utah cluster (37 if you plan to use a control machine).
+(The example below was taken for a project named "morty".
+Replace this with your project name.)
 ![image](https://user-images.githubusercontent.com/42611410/129491361-b13ef31b-707b-4e02-9c0f-800e6d9b4def.png)

 Our profile by default allocates 18 servers (36 total machines), enough to run Pesto on TPCC for 3 shards.
 Most experiments, however, do not need this many machines: if you cannot get access to enough machines, simply use 6 server machines (remove the trailing 12 server names from the profile, i.e. keep only `['us-east-1-0', 'us-east-1-1', 'us-east-1-2', 'eu-west-1-0', 'eu-west-1-1', 'eu-west-1-2']`).
 This suffices to run all but the sharding experiment.